polterguy/phosphorusfive/plugins/extras/p5.http/README.md

 src:x:/../**/content?value.string
 ```

-Exchange the above invocation to *[p5.http.put]* if you wish to use PUT the file instead.
+Exchange the above invocation to **[p5.http.put]** if you wish to use PUT the file instead.
+However, a more useful alternative to the above, would probably
+be to use p5.mime to create a MIME message, which you transmit to some HTTP endpoint instead.
+See documentation further down in this document for an example.
 The above _"post"_ invocation, will not read the files into memory, before they're transmitted to your HTTP endpoint.
 But rather,
 copy the stream directly from disc to the request stream.
 This allows you to transfer huge files, without exhausting your server's resources.
 This will use
 a plugin from [p5.io](/plugins/p5.io), which takes a stream as an argument, allowing you to copy a file directly into the HTTP request stream, instead
 of loading the file into memory first.
 This is highly useful when you want to transfer large files, without exhausting your server's memory or resources
 in any ways.
 Notice how we wrapped our invocation to **[.p5.io.file.serialize-to-stream]** inside of another node called **[.onrequest]**, to inform the p5.http component
 that it should use our custom serialization logic, instead of looking for a **[content]** node.